Iowa man and Minnesota son plead guilty in Capitol riot case

-DES MOINES, Iowa (AP) — An Iowa man and his Minnesota son pleaded guilty to a charge of civil disorder in the Jan.
+DES MOINES (AP) — An Iowa man and his Minnesota son pleaded guilty to a charge of civil disorder in the Jan.
 6, 2021, Capitol riot, admitting that the entered the building through a broken window and pushed through a police line once inside.

 People are also reading…